SoSly/RiverTale/docs/features/rivers/Cell-based Networks Build Plan.md

 **Per-Cell Data:**
 - `RiverCellKey` - coordinates (cellX, cellZ)
 - `density` - averaged terrain density
-- `classification` - LAND, OCEAN, or COASTAL
+- `classification` - LAND, OCEAN, COASTAL, LAKE, or LAKESHORE
 - `primaryOutput` - direction water exits (N/S/E/W or NONE)
 - `secondaryOutputs` - additional exit directions for new river sources
-- `distanceToOcean` - cell count to nearest terminus (0 for OCEAN, COASTAL, and basins)
+- `distanceToOcean` - cell count to nearest terminus (0 for all terminus types and basins)
 - `upstreamCount` - feeders within limited depth
 - `isBasin` - true if this cell is a basin terminus (endorheic, no outlet)
-- `riverPath` - list of subcell coordinates the river passes through (for LAND and COASTAL cells)
+- `riverPath` - list of subcell coordinates the river passes through (for LAND, COASTAL, and LAKESHORE cells)

 **Edge Centers:**